Japan Best Places: The Stories

 Toji temple: New Shingon ritual Buddhism for new capital of Kyoto

 Nara’s academic temples grew so wealthy and powerful by the 800s that they began to threaten the imperial government itself, so the emperor moved the capital off to the Kyoto area, to build a new city where he could ban the old temples and escape the meddling monks.
-New religious leaders who had studied the latest versions of Buddhism in China stepped in to fill the need for prayers and healing in the new city without temples.
-Chief among these was the monk Kukai, who came down from his retreat in the mountains to cure the emperor’s illness with dramatic new rituals of chanting, fire and drums.
+New religious leaders who had studied the latest versions of Buddhism in China stepped in to fill the need for prayers and healing in this new city without temples.
+Chief among these was the monk Kukai, who came down from his retreat in the mountains to cure the emperor’s illness with dramatic new rituals with fierce deities, drums, fires, and chanting in Sanskrit.
 The emperor put Kukai in charge of building a new national temple for Kyoto at To-ji , to perform his rituals to protect the country.
 To-ji today remains little changed from more than 1000 years ago, with a crowd of fierce new deities from China that provide an immersive three-dimensional mandala for meditation, and a dramatic setting for magical rituals.

 /

-While the Nara Buddhism largely involved people offering donations in prayer, and monks studying ancient sutra texts in hopes of eventually reaching enlightenment after many incarnations, Kukai instead taught that anyone could cultivate the Buddha nature within by disciplined meditation and rituals to escape attachment to worldly things and potentially achieve enlightenment in this lifetime.
+While the Nara Buddhism largely involved people donating statues in prayer, and monks studying ancient sutra texts in hopes of eventually reaching enlightenment after many incarnations, Kukai instead taught that anyone could cultivate the Buddha nature within by disciplined meditation and rituals to escape attachment to worldly things and potentially achieve enlightenment in this lifetime.

 Mt.
 Koya: Kukai and his followers await the Buddha of the future